 “Violeta,” the voice cried out as if it were calling from another room.

 “Lucila, oh, Lucila, I miss you!
 I’ve nothing now.
 The boys are gone… and Diego, for all I know is gone too…I still want to take care of you.”

 “You were good to me… I couldn’t stay any longer…but I’m always with you.”

 As she said this, Doña Ana kept pulling at something around her throat.
 Something that seemed to be chocking her.

 “Violeta, Diego doesn’t deserve you.
 He is my son, a kind son, but not a good husband to you,” the voice said haltingly.
 “You were a dutiful wife.”

-Doña Ana’s body began shaking like a human earthquake.
+Doña Ana’s body began shaking as though reacting to an earthquake, or suffering from chills and a fever.
 Lucila continued to speak, “Pablito, mi vida.
 Ricky, un beso para tu abuela.”
 The voice got fainter until it was replaced by Doña Ana’s natural voice.

 “My neck, what happened?”
 Doña Anna said while massaging her neck.
 “Who came in?”

 “Mi suegra, my mother-in-law,” Violeta said.
 “Lucila had a pearl necklace and she always asked for it, even at the end, but then because she could hardly breathe, she often would try to pull it off.”

 “A few days after the boys left.
 I believe she waited so she could say goodbye, but it was not to be.
 They don’t even know yet.”